On-site kitchen inspection

 Will the report identify exact remediation costs?

 The report flags every system that needs attention and the scope of work required.
-Hard pricing requires contractor scopes from each trade involved, which we can quote separately for the Qwick-covered systems (hood cleaning, fire suppression, grease, HVAC, PCU) and refer for the others (gas, electrical, structural).
+Hard pricing needs a trade scope: we quote the systems we self-perform (hood cleaning, grease, exhaust mechanical, PCU) directly, and coordinate quotes from our licensed fire-suppression and HVAC partners for those systems.
+Gas, electrical and structural work is referred to the appropriate licensed trade.

-Can the assessment be done before a Letter of Intent is signed?
+Can the inspection be done before a Letter of Intent is signed?

 Yes.
-The earlier the assessment runs in the deal cycle, the more leverage the operator has to negotiate landlord work, base-building improvements, or rent abatement.
+The earlier the inspection runs in the deal cycle, the more leverage you have to negotiate landlord work, base-building improvements, rent abatement, or a price adjustment.
 Many operators schedule us during the LOI exclusivity window so findings inform lease negotiation.